lawzcc/my-react-app/README.md

-# KinderCare Management System
+# KinderMMU Management System

-This project is a web application for managing the KinderCare system, providing functionalities for user login, student management, assessments, and communications.
+This project is a web application for managing the student system, providing functionalities for user login, student management, assessments, and communications.

 ## Features